OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 - Makes add-ins easy to install and uninstall.

 Also, the use of memory, CPU, and network resources by Office Add-ins is governable to ensure that good performance and reliability are maintained.

-The following sections briefly describe how the runtime architecture supports running add-ins in Office clients on Windows-based devices, on OS X Mac devices, and in Office Online clients on the web.
+The following sections briefly describe how the runtime architecture supports running add-ins in Office clients on Windows-based devices, on OS X Mac devices, and in web browsers.

 > [!NOTE]
 > To learn about using WIP and Intune with Office Add-ins, see [Use WIP and Intune to protect enterprise data in documents running Office Add-ins](/microsoft-365/enterprise/office-add-ins-wip).